 Now that we have the basic idea of asset allocation, lets talk about which asset classes to include.
 The two assets mentioned above are:

-I intentionally kept it basic.
+There are other asset classes, and these can be split even finer but I intentionally kept it basic.
 If I threw it all at you at once you would feel like you were drinking from a fire-hose.